 B. International Residue Limits

--There are no Mexican, Canadian or Codex maximum residue limits (MRLs) established for quinoxyfen in/on crops considered in this action.
-Therefore, no compatibility issues exist for these tolerances.
+There are no Mexican, Canadian or Codex maximum residue limits established for quinoxyfen on sweet and tart cherries, grapes, or hops.
+Therefore, no compatibility problems exist for these tolerances.

 List of Subjects in 40 CFR Part 180